jmformenti/plex-rpi/README.md

 Transmission media files downloads are automatically published on plex using flexget.

-Totally based on peladonerd [video](https://www.youtube.com/watch?v=TqVoHWjz_tI) and his forked repo.
+Totally based on peladonerd [video](https://www.youtube.com/watch?v=TqVoHWjz_tI) and his [repo](https://github.com/pablokbs/plex-rpi).

 Tested on Raspberry Pi 4.

 ## Requirements

-You need a running Raspberry Pi to install the docker containers.
+You need a running Raspberry Pi where install the docker containers.

-Here we install the Raspbian 64bits OS.
+Here we install the Raspbian 64bits OS on our Pi.
 Steps:

 1. Download latest Raspbian 64bits image from [here](https://downloads.raspberrypi.org/raspios_arm64/images/).
 2. Write the image to an SD card.
 Recommended: use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) with `Use Custom` option.
-3. Enable ssh by default, adding an file ``ssh`` empty file to the SD card on `bootfs` partition.
+3. Enable ssh by default, adding an empty file named ``ssh`` to the SD card on `boot` partition.
 4. Connect the Pi with cable and turn on.
 5. Discover IP from your router and access via ssh.
 Default user ``pi`` with password ``raspberry``.
 6. Change ``pi`` user password.